massimocaprinali/cloud-foundry-public/byob.md

 For the same runtime or framework, IBM-created buildpacks take precedence over the community ones.
 If you want to use the community buildpack to overwrite the IBM-created buildpack, you must specify the buildpack by using the `-b` option with the `ibmcloud cf push` command.

-For example, you can use the community buildpack for Java™ web applications by using the following command.
+For example, you can use the community buildpack for Java™ web apps by using the following command.

 ```
 ibmcloud cf push app_name -b java_buildpack -p app_path
 ```
 {: pre}

-You can also use the community buildpack for Node.js application with the following command.
+You can also use the community buildpack for Node.js app with the following command.

 ```
 ibmcloud cf push app_name -b nodejs_buildpack -p app_path
 ```
 {: pre}

 For a runtime or framework that is not supported by IBM-created buildpacks but is supported by built-in community buildpacks, you do not have to use the `-b` option with the `ibmcloud cf push` command.
-For example, for Ruby applications, there are no IBM-created buildpacks.
+For example, for Ruby apps, there are no IBM-created buildpacks.
 You can use the built-in community buildpack by entering the following command.

 ```
 ibmcloud cf push app_name -p app_path